Doctoral Scholarships 2024/25

-Applicants will be informed by the end of January 2022 if their application has been selected for nomination to the Scottish Graduate School for Arts and Humanities (SGSAH) for an AHRC scholarship.
+Applicants will be informed by the end of January 2024 if their application has been selected for nomination to the Scottish Graduate School for Arts & Humanities (SGSAH) for an AHRC scholarship.

-This year the College of Arts has priority funds available from its College Scholarship scheme to support applicants who fall under one of the University of Glasgow’s Widening Participation criteria.
+The College of Arts & Humanities has priority funds available from its College Scholarship scheme to support applicants who fall under one of the University of Glasgow’s Widening Participation criteria.

 On the application form, please tick the relevant box(es) if you believe you fall under one or more of the following criteria:

 - Qualified for an adjusted entry or contextual admissions offer to your undergraduate degree on widening participation grounds